IBM-Cloud/Scalable-web-app-node/terraform/README.md

     <img src="https://img.shields.io/badge/license-Apache2-blue.svg?style=flat" alt="Apache 2">
 </p>

-# Create and deploy a Node.js Express application via IBM Cloud Schematics
+# Create and deploy a Node.js Express application by using IBM Cloud Schematics

 IBM Cloud Schematics delivers Terraform-as-a-Service so that you can use a high-level scripting language to model the resources that you want in your IBM Cloud environment, and enable Infrastructure as Code (IaC).
 [Terraform](https://www.terraform.io/) is an Open Source software that is developed by HashiCorp that enables predictable and consistent resource provisioning to rapidly build complex, multi-tier cloud environments.

 ## Steps

-Follow these two easy steps below to create an IBM Cloud Schematics Workspace, and apply a Terraform template, which will create a Kubernetes cluster and deploy a Node.js Express application to it via an IBM Cloud DevOps Toolchain.
+Follow these two easy steps to create an IBM Cloud Schematics workspace and apply a Terraform template.
+When you apply the template, a Kubernetes cluster is created, and a Node.js Express application is deployed to it by using an IBM Cloud DevOps toolchain.

-### Create an IBM Cloud Schematics Workspace
+### Step 1: Create an IBM Cloud Schematics workspace

+Click one of the following options for the cluster deployment type (Left: Vanilla Kubernetes, Right: OpenShift Kubernetes).
+This action takes you to the "Create a Schematics Workspace" page.
+Complete the required fields on that page, and then click **Create**.

+> **NOTE:** Based on which option you select, the corresponding Terraform template from this repository is automatically imported into the new workspace.
+The Terraform engine version is v0.12.

 <p align="center">
     <a href="https://cloud.ibm.com/schematics/workspaces/create?repository=https://github.com/IBM-Cloud/Scalable-web-app-node/tree/master/terraform/kubernetes&terraform_version=terraform_v0.12">